JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Better image for the gif upload button #DONE
 - New message icon that will open a modal for writing a new message #DONE
 - Use outside hook for the modal #DONE
-- New model for messages
+- New model for messages #DONE
 - Search bar that can search people or messages
+- Previous search results for logged in users
+- Clear all button to delete all search results
 - Most recently messaged users should appear on the main page
 - Clicking on a user will open the conversation with him
 - The user's messages should be on the right, the correspondent on the left